woIowizard/mh/docs/mhconsole.md

 ![mhconsole-info](../img/mhconsole-info.png)

-`horn` and `sleep` are regarding the horn.
+`horn` and `sleep` pertain to the horn.
 If the horn is ready, `horn` sounds it.
 If the horn is not ready, `sleep` suspends mhconsole until it is.
-This is meant to be an offline indicator that the horn is ready without automatically sounding the horn--useful when the internet connection is intermittent.
+This is meant to be an offline indicator that the horn is ready that does not automatically sound the horn--useful when the internet connection is intermittent.
 Mhconsole's functions aren't affected by antibot--it essentially uses the bypass mode of autohunt.

 ![mhconsole-horn](../img/mhconsole-horn.png)